Alliance Atlantis: Formation and history

 At the time of the merger, both companies had launched various Canadian specialty television services; in 1995, Alliance launched Showcase Television while Atlantis launched Life Network (which has since been renamed "Slice"); in fall 1997 the companies launched History Television and HGTV Canada respectively.
 Earlier that year, Alliance Atlantis teamed up with Hallmark Cards to create Crayola Kids Adventures, a series of three direct-to-video adaptations of well-known children's novels.
-Atlantis had also been a major investor in YTV in its first few years before selling out to what is now Corus Entertainment.
+Atlantis had also been a major investor in YTV in its first few years before selling out to Shaw Communications and later, Corus Entertainment from 1999.

 In 1998, the company purchased 75% of Cineplex Odeon Films.
-Also in 2000, it purchased the rights and interest of CSI: Crime Scene Investigation from Disney's Touchstone Television.
+In 1999, German-based distributor Kinowelt took a 20% stake in the company alongside a 50% in their UK distribution arm Alliance Atlantis Releasing, which was renamed to Momentum Pictures in 2000.
+Also that year, the company secured the Canadian rights to distribute features by Destination Films.
+Also in 2000, it purchased the rights to CSI: Crime Scene Investigation from Disney's Touchstone Television.
+Another major deal in 2000 was a renewal of their distribution pact with Artisan Entertainment, including Canadian distribution of Artisan material, and UK theatrical distribution of Artisan films via Momentum Pictures.

+The company expanded its business with its launch of its children's production label AAC Kids in 1999, and its nonfiction production label, AAC Fact in 2000.
+These labels were dissolved in 2003.

+In April 2000, AAC Kids signed a European co-financing and distribution deal with German studio TV-Loonland AG.
+The distribution deal was valued at $14 million.